bplx/LineOfSightGame/README.md

 - Add score and related effects

 # Credits
-All art and code is by me, so far.
+All art and code is by me, so far. (except `icon.png` of course) Made in Godot Engine.